UK/Czech Republic/France. 2009.

 Michael J. Bassett shoots most of the film in bare and frozen locations in the Czech Republic – almost all of the film takes place during snow-laden wintertime.
 The soldier of faith aspect frequently gets sidelined in favour of an emphasis on action set-pieces.
 On the other hand, there are some undeniably effective scenes – the aforementioned scene where James Purefoy must make his choice between saving lives and damnation; a scene where he encounters the strange priest Mackenzie Crook in the ruins of a church where Crook shows him a pit in the floor filled with zombies and introduces these as his flock and then throws James Purefoy in so that they can feast on him.
 Purefoy is also crucified at one point, which seems to be a standard fate to show the toughness of sword-and-sorcery heroes – see Conan the Barbarian (1982) and Lee Horsley in The Sword and the Sorcerer (1982).

-Other adaptations of Robert E. Howard’s works include:- Conan the Barbarian (1982) and Conan the Destroyer (1984), both starring Arnold Schwarzenegger; Red Sonja (1985), featuring Brigitte Nielsen as Howard’s larger-than-life female warrior; the animated tv series Conan the Adventurer (1992) and Conan and the Young Warriors (1994); Kull the Conqueror (1997) starring Kevin Sorbo; the short-lived live-action German-made tv series Conan (1998) starring Ralph Moeller; and Conan the Barbarian (2011) starring Jason Momoa.
+Other adaptations of Robert E. Howard’s works include:- Conan the Barbarian (1982) and Conan the Destroyer (1984), both starring Arnold Schwarzenegger; Red Sonja (1985), featuring Brigitte Nielsen as Howard’s larger-than-life female warrior; the animated tv series Conan the Adventurer (1992) and Conan and the Young Warriors (1994); Kull the Conqueror (1997) starring Kevin Sorbo; the short-lived live-action German-made tv series Conan (1998) starring Ralph Moeller; Conan the Barbarian (2011) starring Jason Momoa; and the animated Red Sonja, Queen of Plagues (2016).
 A portrait of Howard’s life is dramatised in the romantic film The Whole Wide World (1996).